 This post came about as a result of a technology news story, Sunday, January 11, 2015, on Los Angeles television concerning how children where not getting enough sleep at night, because they had either a computer tablet or smart phone in the same room near them.
 The "Blue Light" given off by the screens seems to effect the sleep areas of the brain, according to two independent reports one in the United States and the other in Great Britain, and the children loose an average of 18 minutes of sleep a night.
 This then is an example of the unforeseen problems with the technological advancements we are currently making in the 21st Century.

 Having been born just four years shay of the middle of the 20th Century and having seen many such advancements.
 I thought of the old Science Fiction writers who predicted the future and what they might think, if they could have actually seen that future after their predictions were made.
 When it comes to "seeing the future" the idea of H.G.
-Well's "Time Machine" naturally came to my mind, but that would be a controlled experiment.
+Well's "Time Machine" naturally came to my mind, but that's about a scientist's controlled experiment.
 Then I thought about the one person from the past who through a series of circumstances finds himself in future Earth, "Buck Rodgers", a character I love.

-Nowlan aka: Frank Phillips was a newspaper columnist from Philadelphia, Pennsylvania and the creator of Anthony Rodgers originally known as "Tony" to his friends.
+Philip Francis Nowlan aka: Frank Phillips was a newspaper columnist from Philadelphia, Pennsylvania and the creator of Anthony Rodgers originally known as "Tony" to his friends.
 Rodgers would first appear in a short novella in "Amazing Stories" for August 1928.The title was "Armageddon 2419 A.D." and would be followed by a sequel "The Airlords of Han" in the magazine's March 1929 issue.
 After the success of the first novella's Nowlan spoke to the John F. Dille Newspaper Publishing Company about turning his book into a comic strip.
 John F. Dille liked his idea and hired illustrator Dick Calkins.
 Nowlen would write the original strips with Calkins' doing the illustrations and a cult hero was born.

 I know this question will be in many minds.
 So for those who might be thinking it.
 Cartoonist Alex Raymond created "Flash Gordon" and his first appearance was in newspaper comic form on January 7, 1934 five years after "Buck Rodgers".